 - Article 1.
-For the purposes of this Convention, the following expressions shall have the meanings hereunder assigned to them: - (a) "Consular post" means any consulate-general, consulate or vice-consulate; - (b) "Consular district" means the area assigned to a consular post for the exercise of consular functions; - (c) "Head of consular post" means the person charged with the duty of acting in that capacity; the head of a consular post may hold the rank of consul-general, consul or vice-consul; - (d) "Consular officer" means any person, including the head of a consular post, entrusted in that capacity with the exercice of consular functions; - (e) "Consular employee" means any person employed by the sending State to perform technical, administrative or service duties at a consular post; - (f) "Members of the consular post" means consular officers and consular employees; - (g) "Consular premises" means the buildings or parts or buildings and the land ancillary thereto, irrespective of ownership, used exclusively for the purposes of the consular post; - (h) "Consular archives" includes all the papers, documents, correspondence, books, films, tapes and registers of the consular post, together with the ciphers and codes, the card-indexes and any article of furniture intended for their protection or safekeeping;
+For the purposes of this Convention, the following expressions shall have the meaning hereunder assigned to them: - (a) "Consular post" means any consulate-general, consulate or vice-consulate; - (b) "Consular district" means the area assigned to a consular post for the exercise of consular functions; - (c) "Head of consular post" means the person charged with the duty of acting in that capacity; the head of a consular post may hold the rank of consul-general, consul or vice-consul; - (d) "Consular officer" means any person, including the head of a consular post, entrusted in that capacity with the exercise of consular functions; - (e) "Consular employee" means any person employed by the sending State to perform technical, administrative or service duties at a consular post; - (f) "Members of the consular post" means consular officers and consular employees; - (g) "Consular premises" means the buildings or parts of buildings and the land ancillary thereto, irrespective of ownership, used exclusively for the purposes of the consular post;

-1 Came into force on 14 January 1973, i.e. on the thirtieth day after the date of the exchange of the instruments of ratification, which took place at Warsaw on 15 December 1972, in accordance with article 36 (1).
+1 Came into force on 1 January 1973, i. e. on the thirtieth day after the date of the exchange of the instruments of ratification, which took place at Budapest on 2 December 1972, in accordance with article 37(1).